Mushood/laravel5.5Template/readme.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

 ## Custom Template
 This is a custom template that I use to kickstart a new project.
-I include the designs, composer packages and npm packages that I use frequently.
+Included are designs, composer packages and npm packages that I use frequently.

 *** Composer Packages used
 - Sluggable: https://github.com/cviebrock/eloquent-sluggable